Do you struggle with center time in your early child special education classroom? Does it feel like chaos just erupts at that time of day?

 Center time, interest areas, free play, or whatever you may call it, is a designated time in the school for students to explore, play, and socialize in a controlled setting.

-Center time may look differently in each individual classroom but the general concept is that there are designated areas or “centers” where students can play and learn.
+Center time may look different in each individual classroom, but the general concept is that there are designated areas or “centers” where students can play and learn.

 How Do I Set Up Centers?